Michanoku/odin-battleship/README.md

 Limitations of the CPU player:

 Currently, the CPU player will randomly attack cells in a pattern until it finds a ship, upon which it will try to ascertain potential adjacent cells to attack.
 This works very well for single ships.
 The CPU will destroy them and then go back to hunt mode.
-It can find adjacent ships of a different direction ONLY if the connected ships cover more than 5 cells in the initial direction the CPU was targetting.
+It can find adjacent ships of a different direction ONLY if the connected ships cover more than 5 cells in the initial direction the CPU was targeting.
 If a player were to line up a 2 length ship and then a 3 length ship connected at the end in a different direction, the CPU will stop looking once it has hit all 3 targets that are in the suspected direction.
 Eventually, through hunt mode the CPU will find the rest, but it will not be efficient.
 A better algorithm for marking potential targets could possibly make it more efficient.
 Also, the CPU currently does not keep track of which size ships it has destroyed.
 This is partially linked to the fact that, if the player lines up the ships like in the previous example, the CPU might mistake adjacent ships for ships of different sizes.
 A better algorithm could possible keep track of suspected ship sizes found.
 Also, instead of randomly going over a pattern in hunt mode, the CPU could try to flush out big ships first by adjusting the spread.

 I found that for this project, making a really difficult CPU may be beyond the scope of what I am aiming for, but it could be fun for future adjustments of this project.